The Sustainability Benefits of Right-Sizing Your Commercial Real Estate Portfolio

 Here are some ways in which true occupancy monitoring technology is contributing to environmental benefits in smart buildings.

-1. Buildings use less energy and have efficient systems.
+1. More sustainable office buildings use less energy and have efficient systems.

 Smart building energy management systems are backed by insightful data which allows facility managers to customize and automate energy resources.
 For example, facility managers can integrate motion tracking sensors with smart building energy efficiency applications.
 This enables employees and visitors to be tracked so that lights are only turned on in spaces which are being used.
 Workplace strategists can use this same data to optimize cleaning processes or temperature management.
 By utilizing tools in this way, energy resources are cost-effective, with less waste.